lerausenco/KBE-Prosjekt/A3 - Nodes.md

 # Conclusion
 A KBE system for proposing node material and running a FEA simulation was successfully implemented.
 The system connects different modules with information and knowledge flowing between them by updating and quering a Fuseki server.
 The system demonstrates on a low level, how intedisciplinary engineering modules can interact with each other.
 More specifically, it includes a materials module which interacts with a finite element analysis module.
 Feedback is given to the user in the form of a suggested best-fit material and FEA deformation results, based on input as load and material characteristics from the user.
 Finally, many utility functions were reused from previous assignments.
-Although this is by no means an ideal systems, it serves as a proof of concept for the potential modules that can be tied together to make a KBE system
+Although this is by no means an ideal system, it serves as a proof of concept for the potential modules that can be tied together to make a KBE system